DavideDeMarchi/vois/README.md

 ## Dependencies

-The vois library is primarily intended to be used inside JEO-lab, the JupyterLab environment of JRC BDAP.
+The vois was originally developed inside JEO-lab, the JupyterLab environment of JRC BDAP.

 The main dependencies are: